-Did you know that commodity trading dates back to ancient civilisation itself?
+Did you know that commodity trading dates back to ancient civilisation?

-As far back as 4500 and 4000 BCE in Sumer (now modern day Iraq), there was a commodity market.
+As far back as 4500 BCE in Sumer (now modern day Iraq), there was a commodity market.
 Locals would use clay tokens as a medium of exchange for goats.
-Even in 17th century Japan, rice merchants used to sell their stores of rice by selling 'rice tickets' (just like clay tokens) to willing buyers.
+In 17th century Japan, rice merchants used to sell their stores of rice by selling 'rice tickets' (just like clay tokens) to willing buyers.

-However, the global commodities market, and commodity trading itself really kicked off when the Chicago Board of Trade was setup in 1848.
-Now it's one of the most popular types of markets to trade on, from commercials, institutions, and speculators alike.
+However, the global commodities market, and commodity trading itself really kicked off when the Chicago Board of Trade was set up in 1848.
+Now it is one of the most popular types of markets to trade on, from commercials, institutions and speculators alike.

 Every person engages with commodities every day - from your morning coffee or orange juice, to the crude oil and gas that fuel your car and power your home.
-What you might not have realised that, as raw materials, each of these are assets that can be invested in, or traded, for a profit.
+What you might not have realised is that, as raw materials, each of these is an asset that can be invested in, or traded, for a profit.

-This is what we'll be covering in this article.
-You'll get a clear definition of commodities, you'll understand the four main categories of commodities, what drives the commodities market, the different ways you can invest in and trade commodities, and much more.
+This article will provide you with a clear definition of commodities, their four main categories, what drives the commodities market, how commodity trading works, the different ways you are able to invest in them and much more.

+Before we answer the question, "What is the meaning of commodities trading?", we first must define 'commodity'.
 The definition of a commodity is a basic good or raw material that is used in commerce.
 These individual commodities are usually the building blocks for more complex goods or services.
-For example, sugar and cocoa are both commodities that are the building blocks of a chocolate bar.
+For example, sugar and cocoa are both soft commodities that are the building blocks of a chocolate bar.

 What separates commodities from other goods is the fact they are interchangeable and standardised, with their values set by the relevant commodity exchange.
-This means that no matter who or where a commodity is produced, two equivalent units of the commodity will, more or less, have the same quality and price.
+This means that no matter who produces a commodity, or where it is produced, two equivalent units of the commodity will, more or less, have the same quality and price.
 So 500 grams of sugar will have the same value whether it is produced in India, Brazil or Thailand.

-Historically, commodities were traded physically, while today, most commodity trading takes place online.
+Historically, commodities were traded physically, whereas today, most commodity trading takes place online.

-If you're ready to trade some of the most popular commodities online, you can do so with Admiral Markets!
+If you are ready to trade some of the most popular commodities online, you can do so with Admiral Markets!
 We offer a range of commodities for online trading via CFDs, including crude oil, natural gas, coffee, orange juice and even gold!
 Learn more about trading gold below.

-So what are the different types of commodities traded in the commodity markets?
+What are the different categories of the commodity market?

 - Agricultural Commodities: This includes raw goods such as sugar, cotton, coffee beans, etc.